 Experts are still investigating, but early research suggests the virus originated in bats and then was transmitted to humans via an intermediary animal.

 What’s the intermediary animal?
 Potentially a snake or type of anteater called a pangolin.

-A global outbreak of a new virus is frightening enough for adults.
+A global outbreak is frightening enough for adults.
 For kids, it can be overwhelming.